Pose Priors from Language Models

-In order to define contact constraints between body parts, we define a set of \emph{regions} of vertices.
-Prior work on contact has partitioned the body in to fine-grained regions ~\cite{fieraru2020three}.
+\para{Vertex regions.} In order to define contact constraints between body parts, we define a set of \emph{regions} of vertices.
+Prior work on contact has partitioned the body into fine-grained regions~\citep{fieraru2020three}.
 However, since our constraints are specified by a LMM trained on natural language, the referenced body parts are often coarser in granularity.
-We therefore update the set of regions to reflect this language bias by combining these fine-grain regions into larger, more commonly referenced body parts such as arm, shoulder (front\&back), back, and waist (front\&back).
-Please see \S~\ref{sec:supp-regions} for a visualization of the coarse regions.
+We therefore update the set of regions to reflect this language bias by combining these fine-grained regions into larger, more commonly referenced body parts such as arm, shoulder (front\&back), back, and waist (front\&back).
+Some regions, e.g. back and waist (back), overlap.
+Please see Appendix~\S~\ref{sec:supp-regions} for a visualization of the coarse regions.
 Formally, we write $\boldsymbol{R} \in \mathbb{R}^{d_r \times 3}$ to denote a region with $d_r$ vertices, which is part of the full mesh ($\boldsymbol{R} \subset \boldsymbol{V}$).

-\para{Constraint definition.} A contact constraint specifies which body parts from two meshes should be touching.
-Using the set of coarse regions, we define contact constraints as pairs of coarse regions $\boldsymbol{c} = (\boldsymbol{R}_a, \boldsymbol{R}_b)$ between a region $\boldsymbol{R}_a$ of one mesh and $\boldsymbol{R}_b$ of the other mesh, as shown in Figure~\ref{fig:annotate}.
+\para{Constraint definition.} A contact constraint specifies which body parts from two meshes should touch.
+We define contact constraints as pairs of coarse regions $\boldsymbol{c} = (\boldsymbol{R}_a, \boldsymbol{R}_b)$ between a region $\boldsymbol{R}_a$ of one mesh and $\boldsymbol{R}_b$ of the other mesh, as shown in Figure~\ref{fig:combined-second}.
 For instance, (``hand'', ``arm'') indicates a hand should touch an arm.